ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-instant-bloomberg-data.md

 - The user who creates an Instant Bloomberg connector in Step 2 (and who downloads the public keys and IP address in Step 1) must be assigned the Mailbox Import Export role in Exchange Online.
 This is required to access the **Archive third-party data** page in the Security & Compliance Center.
 By default, this role isn't assigned to any role group in Exchange Online.
 You can add the Mailbox Import Export role to the Organization Management role group in Exchange Online.
 Or you can create a new role group, assign the Mailbox Import Export role, and then add the appropriate users as members.
 For more information, see the  [Create role groups](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#create-role-groups) or [Modify role groups](https://docs.microsoft.com/Exchange/permissions-exo/role-groups#modify-role-groups) sections in the article "Manage role groups in Exchange Online".

-## Step 1: Obtain SSH and PGP public keys and IP address
+## Step 1: Obtain SSH and PGP public keys

 The first step is to obtain a copy of the public keys for Secure Shell (SSH) and Pretty Good Privacy (PGP).
 You use these keys in Step 2 to configure the Bloomberg SFTP site to allow the connector (that you create in Step 3) to connect to the SFTP site and transfer the Instant Bloomberg chat data to Office 365 mailboxes.
 You also obtain an IP address in this step, which you use when configuring the Bloomberg SFTP site.